 - Do a few things to improve your credit score, like paying bills on time.
 It’s one of several things lenders analyze.
 A higher credit score means a lower interest rate.

-- Draw up a budget to get a picture of what you’re spending every month.
+- Draw up a budget to get a picture of what houses you can afford.